Unveiling the Sagittarius Dwarf Spheroidal Galaxy Core with Gaia DR3: A Red Clump Distance Precise to 2%: Methodology

-For M54, there are fewer MW background contaminants visible (in part because our sample is smaller), yet we apply the same cleaning method as before for both the evolutionary subsamples and non-identified evolutionary subsamples.
-We reuse our prior literature values from \citet{2018Gaia} along with the same $\sigma=0.4\:\mathrm{mas\cdot yr^{-1}})$ as there are no prior literature measurements for the proper motion for M54.
-We visualize the identified Gaussian fits to our histogram evolutionary subsamples in the right-most subplot in Figure~\ref{fig:histogram}.
-We remove a total of 3,340 likely background Milky Way contaminants from M54, leaving a sample of 4,512 member stars of M54.
+For M54, there are fewer MW background contaminants visible (due to the high density of M54$+$Sgr stars), yet we apply the same cleaning method as before for both the evolutionary subsamples and unidentified evolutionary subsamples.
+We use literature values from \citet{Zhaozhou} ($\bar\mu_{\alpha*}= -2.682 \:\mathrm{mas\cdot yr^{-1}}$ and $\bar\mu_{\delta}= -1.380 \:\mathrm{mas\cdot yr^{-1}}$) corroborated with the calculated $\mu_{\alpha*}$ and $\mu_\delta$ of M54 members from APOGEE DR17.
+These values provide an starting point for our GMM, and we again define an initial guess of 2 Gaussian components.
+We report the FWHM values for the high probability members of M54 as FWHM$_{\mu_\alpha*}=0.5606$ and FWHM$_{\mu_\delta}=0.5618$.
+We visualize the high probability identified members of M54 in the right subplot in Figure~\ref{fig:histogram}.
+Our final sample includes 2638 identified member stars of M54, which are shown in Table~\ref{tab:members}.

-With our final samples for the Sgr core and M54, we present an overview of the mean astrometric parameters and number of stars within each evolutionary subsample in Table~\ref{table:astrometry}.
+With our final samples for the high probability members of the Sgr core and M54, we present an overview of the mean astrometric parameters and number of stars within each evolutionary subsample in Table~\ref{table:astrometry}.
 The mean parallax of the Sgr core from \citet{MonacoDistance, Minelli} (calculated from the heliocentric distance) was $\bar{\omega} \approx 0.04\:\pm0.08$ mas.
 Most of our parallax measurements lie somewhat near this value of $0.04\:\pm0.08$ mas, however reliable distances cannot be obtained by inverting the parallax beyond $\approx3$kpc, causing the discrepancy in our calculated distance measurements.

 We illustrate the robustness of our method of removing Milky Way contaminants by showcasing the sky density contours in the bottom panel of Figure~\ref{fig:density}.
 We also compare our prior CMDs before cleaning for the Sgr core and M54, before and after applying our histogram cuts in Figure~\ref{fig:before_after}.